rhjacobsen/CN_workshops/Workshops/5/README.md

 ### Configuring BGP

-Now you should add the BGP configuration to the 5 BGP routers
+Now you should add the BGP configuration to the 5 BGP routers (all excluding DNK-1).
+Not that the network addresses may need to change in accordance with you addressing plan (cf. Challenge 5.1).

-Between the eBGP nodes we use the ip on the interface.
-Between the iBGP nodes we use the loopback address
+Between the eBGP nodes we use the IP on the interfaces.
+Between the iBGP nodes we use the loopback address.

 ```
 !
 DNK-2
 router bgp 65001
   bgp router-id 30.0.1.1
-  network 30.0.1.1 mask 255.255.255.255
+  network 30.0.1.1/32
   redistribute connected
   neighbor 40.0.1.1 remote-as 65001
   neighbor 40.0.1.1 update-source lo